Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Existence of Strong Traces

 Thus, using $0 \le f_n \le 1$ we apply Banach-Alaoglu to obtain $f^{\pm}_\infty$ such that $f_n \weakstar f^+_\infty$ in $L^\infty\left(D^+_{\T}\right)$ and $f_n \weakstar f^-_\infty$ in $L^\infty\left(D^-_{\T}\right)$ for each $\T > 0$.
 Now, applying the averaging lemma result, Lemma \ref{lem:averaging1}, we are guaranteed that for any compactly supported $\psi \in L^\infty_v(\R)$, $\int f_n(\cdot,\cdot,v)\psi(v) \ dv \rightarrow \int f^+_\infty(\cdot,\cdot,v)\psi(v)\ dv$ in $L^1(D_{\T}^+)$ and similarly for $f^-_\infty$.
 In particular, taking $\psi(v) = \chi_{[-L,L]}(v)$ and $\psi(v) = v\chi_{[-L,L]}(v)$, Lemma \ref{lem:compactness} guarantees for almost every $(\tau,y)$, $f^+_\infty$ and $f^-_\infty$ are characteristic functions of intervals obtained strongly in $L^1\left(D_{\T}^+\right)$ and $L^1\left(D_{\T}^-\right)$, respectively, for each $\T>0$.

 Finally, we note that \eqref{eqn:RHSconvergence} guarantees that the limit functions $f^\pm_\infty$ satisfy the desired limiting equations, namely \eqref{eqn:limit}. \end{proof}

-{\uline {\bf {Step 3: Rigidity}}}
+{\underline {\bf {Step 3: Rigidity}}}

-We now use that along our particular sequence of blow-up scales, the entropy-dissipation measure vanishes to conclude that our limit, $f_\infty$, is constant on the two strips $D_{\T}^+$ and $D_{\T}^-$.
+We now use that along our particular sequence of blow-up scales, the entropy-dissipation measure vanishes away from the plane $\{y = 0\}$ to conclude that our limit, $f_\infty$, is constant on the two strips $D_{\T}^+$ and $D_{\T}^-$.
 Moreover, we will show that our limit is actually the weak trace and conclude by Proposition \ref{prop:trace2} that the weak traces $f^\pm(t,v)$ are characteristic functions of intervals (in $v$) for almost every $t$.